 Elements of Effective Practice for Mentoring™, Third Edition

-This new publication includes six evidence-based standards addressing mentor and mentee recruitment; screening; training; matching; monitoring and support; and closure.
-Each standard offers benchmarks for day-to-day operations, and they are applicable in stand-alone mentoring programs, as well as programs where mentoring is one element.
-Each standard also offers enhancements that program staff can incorporate, based on the experience of outstanding mentoring practitioners.
+This publication includes six evidence-based standards addressing mentor and mentee recruitment; screening; training; matching; monitoring and support; and closure.
+Each standard offers benchmarks for day-to-day operations, and they are applicable in stand-alone mentoring programs, as well as programs where mentoring is one component.
+Each standard also offers program enhancements, based on the experience of outstanding mentoring practitioners.
 Further, this resource includes a section on practical advice in building a new mentoring program or strengthening an existing one.
 It focuses on program design and planning; program management; and program evaluation.

 Download a copy of the Elements of Effective Practice for Mentoring™, Third Edition and the Checklist for Mentoring Programs.